Flag of Romania: Flag Day

 Law no. 96 of 20 May 1998 proclaimed 26 June as the Day of the National Flag of Romania.
 It was on this day in 1848 that Decree no. 1 of the Wallachian Provisional Government was issued, making the red-yellow-blue tricolor the national flag.

 On Flag Day, public authorities and other state institutions are obliged by law to organize cultural/educational programs and events, with a patriotic or scientific character, devoted to Romanian history, as well as specific military ceremonies, organized within units of the Ministry of National Defense and the Ministry of the Internal Affairs.

 Similar flags

-The state flag of Chad is extremely similar to the point it has caused some amount of international discussion.
+The state flag of Chad is extremely similar, to the point it has caused some amount of international discussion.
+While they are similar in colour, their tricolours came about independently of each other; the same goes for Moldova and Andorra's flags.
 In 2004, Chad asked the United Nations to examine the issue.
-However, then-president of Romania Ion Iliescu announced that there would be no changes to the flag.
+Then-president of Romania Ion Iliescu announced that there would be no changes to the flag.
+Romania's foreign affairs ministry said they are unaware of any claims being filed within 12-month deadline of Romania's registration of the flag in 1997.

 The flag of Moldova is inspired by the Romanian tricolour except that it has a 1:2 ratio, slightly different colors and the Moldovan coat of arms in the middle.

+The flag of Andorra also has the same tricolour as the flag of Romania.